 How to apply for help

-- Online - by completing our online benefits claim form.
-If you need to check if you are entitled to benefits please use our Benefits Calculator before you complete the claim form.
+- Online - click here to complete our online benefits claim form.
+If you need to check if you're entitled to benefits, please use our Benefits Calculator before you complete the claim form.

-If you apply for housing benefit you do not have to make a separate claim for council tax support.
+If you apply for housing benefit, you don't need to make a separate claim for council tax support.

 Returning the forms

-If you have completed a paper copy of our form you should return forms immediately to us as any delay could result in a loss of benefit.
-You may also have to provide evidence of all your circumstances (see below).
+If you've completed a paper copy of our form you should return this as quickly as possible to avoid any delay.
+You may also have to provide evidence of your circumstances (see below).

 Evidence you need to give us

-If you are completing an Online Form you will be able to add your evidence electronically within the online form if you have this available.
+If you're completing our online form, you'll be able to add your evidence within the online form if you have this available.

-If you are completing a paper copy all evidence you give us must be original documents.
+If you're completing a paper copy, all evidence you give us must be original documents.
 We cannot accept copies.

-If you are not sure what evidence to provide please refer to the guidance below or ask us for help.
-This does not cover everything and it is your responsibility to ensure we know about all of your circumstances that might affect your benefit.
+If you're not sure what evidence to provide, please refer to the guidance below or ask us for help.
+It's your responsibility to ensure we know about all your circumstances that might affect your benefit claim.

 Pension credit claimants

-If you claim a Pension Credit and claim housing benefit and/or council tax benefit at the same time, we will be able to calculate your benefit based on the information the Pensions Service gives us.
+If you claim a Pension Credit and claim housing benefit and/or council tax benefit at the same time, we'll be able to calculate your benefit based on the information the Pensions Service gives us.
 This will include details about your income and capital.

-This means that you will not have to provide the same documentary evidence twice.
-You may however have to give us documentary evidence of other circumstances, which the Pensions Service have not collected.
-For example we will need to see evidence of your rent agreement if you pay rent to a private landlord.
+This means that you won't have to provide the same evidence twice.
+You may, however, have to give us evidence of other circumstances, which the Pensions Service have not collected.
+For example, we'll need to see evidence of your rent agreement if you pay rent to a private landlord.